denniemok/pango-lineage-to-who-label/README.md

 <details>
   <summary>What are WHO Labels?</summary>
   <br>
   WHO label is a standardized nomenclature used by the World Health Organization (WHO) to classify and refer to different COVID-19 variants.
-By utilising Greek alphabet (e.g., Alpha, Beta, Gamma, Delta, Omicron), it simplifies communication and help the general public, media, and health officials easily understand and refer to these variants.
+By utilising Greek alphabets (e.g., Alpha, Beta), it simplifies communication and help the general public, media, and health officials easily understand and refer to these variants.
   <br><br>
 </details>